python/cpython/Doc/reference/lexical_analysis.rst

 Numeric literals
 ----------------

-.. index:: number, numeric literal, integer literal, plain integer literal long integer literal, floating point literal, hexadecimal literal octal literal, binary literal, decimal literal, imaginary literal, complex literal
+.. index:: number, numeric literal, integer literal floating point literal, hexadecimal literal octal literal, binary literal, decimal literal, imaginary literal, complex literal

-There are four types of numeric literals: plain integers, long integers, floating point numbers, and imaginary numbers.
+There are three types of numeric literals: plain integers, floating point numbers, and imaginary numbers.
 There are no complex literals (complex numbers can be formed by adding a real number and an imaginary number).

 Note that numeric literals do not include a sign; a phrase like ``-1`` is